silx-kit/silx/doc/source/sample_code/index.rst

        inherit from :class:`~silx.gui.plot.PlotWidget`.

        For more information on context menus, see Qt documentation.
-   * - :download:`plotItemsSelector.py <../../../examples/plotItemsSelector.py>`
-     - .. image:: img/plotItemsSelector.png
-         :width: 150px
-     - This example illustrates how to use a :class:`ItemsSelectionDialog` widget associated with a :class:`~silx.gui.plot.PlotWidget`
    * - :download:`plotLimits.py <../../../examples/plotLimits.py>`
      - .. image:: img/plotLimits.png
          :width: 150px